kubermates-org/kubermates.github.io/content/docs/2022-08-02-blog-spotlight-on-sig-docs.md

   blogs and localization.
 How has the community benefited from it and are there some interesting contributions by those teams you want to highlight?
-Recently there has been a lot of buzz around the Kubernetes ecosystem as well as the industry regarding the removal of dockershim in the latest 1.'
+Recently there has been a lot of buzz around the Kubernetes ecosystem as well as the industry regarding the removal of dockershim in the latest 1.24 release.'
 summary: 'Spotlight on SIG Docs Introduction A summary of the conversation Could you tell us a little bit about what SIG Docs does?
 There are 2 subprojects under Docs: blogs and localization.
 How has the community benefited from it and are there some interesting contributions by those teams you want to highlight?
-Recently there has been a lot of buzz around the Kubernetes ecosystem as well as the industry regarding the removal of dockershim in the latest 1.
-24 release.
+Recently there has been a lot of buzz around the Kubernetes ecosystem as well as the industry regarding the removal of dockershim in the latest 1.24 release.
 How has SIG Docs helped the project to ensure a smooth change among the end-users?
 Why should new and existing contributors consider joining this SIG?
 How do you help new contributors get started?
   Are there any prerequisites to join?
 Any SIG related accomplishment that you’re